 - Make a recording of yourself saying your truth and listen for any tone that makes it less powerful or turns your statement into a question.

 - Practice saying “no” or “let me think about this before I answer.”

 You Got This!

 Fear and uncertainty show up in many ways, and the challenge is to support yourself to bravely move forward regardless.
 The only Magic 8 ball you need is yourself.
+You have the full permission and capacity to confidently show up in your life.
 Choose one challenge to navigate: name it, make a plan, and practice your baby steps until your brain builds this powerful muscle.
 Then, go out and be courageous daily!